TikTok star 'Mr. Prada' arrested for murder of Baton Rouge therapist

 "Not knowing what was going on, that family member picked him up and brought him back to his apartment," Hicks said.

-Deputies got a call from the same family member after they watched the news and saw photos of Thomas that were released by the Tangipahoa Parish Sheriff's Office identified him as person of interest in the investigation.
+Deputies got a call from the same family member after they saw photos of Thomas that were released by the Tangipahoa Parish Sheriff's Office on the news.

 Hicks said Thomas bought a bus ticket to Dallas, where he was arrested by federal marshals Tuesday.